UserTeemu/website-evidence-collector/FAQ.md

 #### How do I change the `User-Agent` request header?

-The website evidence collector uses a user agent header of Chrome that is defined in the top of the file `website-evidence-collector.js`.
+The website evidence collector uses a user agent header of Chrome that is defined in the top of the file `website-evidence-collector.ts`.
 However, the value can be overwritten any other value, e.g. `WEC`:

 1. `WEC_BROWSER_OPTIONS="--user-agent=WEC" website-evidence-collector https://example.com`
 2. `website-evidence-collector https://example.com -- --user-agent=WEC`